PickYourOwn.org

 To remove the excess air from a ziploc bag, put a straw inside the bag and zip it closed as far as possible.
 Then suck the air out of the bag, pinch the straw shut where it enters the bag and pull it from the bag and quickly zip the bag the rest of the way.

-Of course, you'll want to label them with the contents and date, or all this work could be wasted, if you can't identify them later, or don't know how old they are.
+Of course, you will want to label them with the contents and date, or all this work could be wasted, if you can't identify them later, or don't know how old they are.

 Pop them into the deep freeze, or in the coldest part of your regular freezer!